-This is the first toy drive for Tri-C’s police academies.
-Plans are underway to make this an annual event that benefits children in need while providing cadets with community exposure.
+This is the second toy drive for Tri-C’s police academies to benefit children in need while providing cadets with community exposure.

 "As individuals going into a public service profession, it is important for cadets to recognize the importance of giving back to the communities they serve," said Nancy Nekoranec, program coordinator for Basic Police Academies at Tri-C.